evanx/refetcher/README.md

 # fetch-redis

-A microservice for Redis queuing of HTTP requests and responses, to simplify services that require async HTTP processing.
+A microservice for Redis queuing of HTTP requests and responses, to simplify some services that require async HTTP response processing.

+Some external service can request a fetch via Redis as follows:
+- generate a new unique request `id` e.g. `123` via `INCR fetch:id:seq`
+- set hashes for that request especially `url` e.g. `HSET fetch:123:h url ${url}`
+- push the `id` to the request queue e.g. `LPUSH fetch:req:q 123`

 This service performs the following operations:
-- pops an HTTP URL from a Redis queue
+- pops a request `id` URL from a Redis queue e.g. `fetch:req:q`
+- retrieve the `url` for that request from Redis hashes e.g. `fetch:123:h`
-- HTTP fetch that URL
+- HTTP fetch that URL using the `node-fetch` package
-- set the response in Redis
+- set the response text and headers in Redis
+- publish the response ready event via Redis pubsub
 - handle failures, errors and retries

-Having pushed URLs into a Redis queue for async fetching, consumer services can reactively pop ready responses from Redis.
-Such application services are thereby simplified.

 Since the state of HTTP requests and responses is stored in Redis, consumers are "stateless."
 Therefore multiple consumers can be deployed e.g. for improved reliability and rolling updates.